Behavioral Medicine (Health Psychology)

 Stress Management Education and Counseling

 We work to design a program that helps you identify specific patterns that may be contributing to a chronic stress response and take concrete steps to change these in positive ways to promote your own health.
+Sometimes this includes addressing ways of thinking about your health situation, or practices/behaviors that can have an impact on pain and dis-ease states.

 Psychotherapy and Body-Centered Psychotherapy